 What are the symptoms of measles?

-If you’re worried your baby has measles, call your GP for advice.
-‘Don’t automatically bring him in as if he’s infectious, as he may spread it to other people in the surgery,’ says David.
+‘Don’t automatically bring them in as if they are infectious, they may spread it to other people in the surgery,’ says David.
 Explain any symptoms over the phone and your GP will be able to tell you the best thing to do.

-Treatment involves plenty of rest and fluids and you can give baby paracetamol if he has a fever.
+Treatment involves plenty of rest and fluids and you can give baby paracetamol if they have a fever.
 Your baby should recover after around a week.

 ‘Children can receive protection against measles by getting the MMR vaccine at 12-13 months,’ says David.
 Very young babies often have natural protection passed over to them from you when they were in the womb.